-The fuzzy-sweet smell of acorns and moss joined the perfume of lupines and golden poppies under the summer sun.
+The fuzzy-sweet smell of acorns and moss complemented the strong perfume of lupines and delicate golden poppies under the summer sun.
 We didn’t have TV in the evenings but listened to the night-song of crickets and dreamed of our day’s adventures.
-We hunted ground squirrels with our home-made bows, but never got any; rode our Red-flyer wagon down our mountain, and roamed far and wide.
+We hunted ground squirrels with our home-made bows, but never got any.
+And we rode our Red-flyer wagon down our mountain, but most of all we loved to roam far and wide.

 I learned to read early and entertained my brothers and sisters with many stories.
-They loved Narnia, The Young Trailers, and extraordinary fantasy.
+They loved Narnia, The Young Trailers, and great fantasy.
 Robin McKinley’s The Blue Sword enthralled me.

-I have never found enough fantasy adventure with threads of beauty, romance, and wonder.
+I have never found enough fantasy adventure with threads of mystery, romance, and wonder.

 Now I enjoy family, old bookstores, and hiking the wild.

 Falcon Heart and my other books are written for everyone who enjoys adventurous fantasy with threads of myth, romance, and mystery.

 Since I began Falcon Heart, I’ve attended conferences and devoured how-to books from James Scott Bell to Sol Stein, including Deborah Chester’s The Fantasy Fiction Formula.
 While writing the Falcon Chronicle, I helped critique the fascinating stories of my writing group, Fantasy for Christ .
 I enjoy many authors traditionally and Indie published.

 Immersive fantasy adventure like Falcon Heart and the rest of the Falcon Chronicle series releases the imagination to the beauty of new worlds within the familiar.
 Worlds that hold fast in the face of evil, that explore the forces of love, fear, hatred and hope.